lebol2018/wine/README.md

 ### Dependencies

-The _wine.ipynb_ was implemented in Python 3.6.6 and Jupyter Notebook version 5.6.0 running Conda version 4.5.11.
+_wine.ipynb_ was implemented in Python 3.6.6 and Jupyter Notebook version 5.6.0 running Conda version 4.5.11.
 Libraries used:

 * numpy